MartinMoon/martinmoon.github.io/about.md

 ---
 layout: page
 title: about
-permalink: /about me/
+permalink: /about/
 ---

 A machine learning researcher.
+Lives in Vancouver.

 [jekyll-organization]: https://github.com/jekyll